-Achilles tendinopathy is commonly caused by poor foot biomechanics, which may require a podiatrist to fit orthotic insoles.
-Tight or weak calf muscles and poor proprioception (balance ability) also contribute to achilles problems.
-Treatment consists of stretches for the calf muscles, eccentric strengthening exercises, proprioceptive exercises, deep tissue massage, and myofascial release.
+Achilles tendinopathy is commonly caused by poor foot biomechanics, which may require a podiatrist to fit orthotic insoles or off the shelf insoles may be adequate.
+Insoles are not always required as strengthening and proprioeceptive exercises can be enough to resolve poor biomechanics.
+The calf muscle and proprioception (balance ability) are likely to be poor on the side with achilles tendinopathy.
+Treatment consists of stretches for the calf muscles, strengthening exercises, proprioceptive exercises, deep tissue massage, myofascial release, and extracorporeal shock wave therapy (ESWT).
+ESWT is very effective in resolving all types of tendinopathy.
 If you have achilles problems, book an appointment with e-physiotherapy Edinburgh.

 Anterior knee pain is a general term for patellar tendinopathy, maltracking of the patella, and chondromalacia patella.
-There may be problems in the pelvis and hip that contribute to anterior knee pain, such as a rotated pelvis, tight iliotibial bands (ITB), and weak hip abductor/external rotator muscles.
-This needs to be addressed in conjunction with and weakness of the vastus medialis oblique muscle at the knee or problems with proprioception and balance ability.
-Treatment generally involves a lot of strengthening and stretching exercises and it may take some time to see improvement in your symptoms if they have been present for a long time.
-Using a foam roller on the ITB and myofascial release/ deep tissue massage on hip and thigh muscles can help to speed your recovery.
+There may be problems in the pelvis and hip that contribute to anterior knee pain, such as pelvis rotations, tight iliotibial bands (ITB), and weak hip abductor/external rotator muscles (Gluteus Medius, Gluteus Minimus, Piriformis).
+This needs to be addressed in conjunction with weakness of the quadriceps, especially the vastus medialis oblique (VMO).
+Problems with proprioception and balance will usually need to be addressed as well.
+Using a foam roller or acupuncture/dry needling on the ITB and myofascial release/deep tissue massage on hip and thigh muscles can help to speed your recovery.
 You may need an assessment with a podiatrist if you have poor foot biomechanics.
-Without podiatric insoles you may continue to have problems with anterior knee pain.
+Without podiatric or off the shelf insoles, you may continue to have problems with anterior knee pain.
+Extracorporeal shock wave therapy (ESWT) is verey helpful for resolving patellar tendinopathy (tehdinitis) along with a gradual increase in loading the knee and patellar tendon.
 If you have anterior knee pain, book an appointment with e-physiotherapy Edinburgh.

 Dancers frequently have pain and dysfunction in many different joints.
 This is due to the demands placed on their body which require extremes of flexibility, control, coordination, strength and endurance.
 If their muscles are not strong and coordinated enough to support their joints a dancer can get pain.
 If a dancer’s joints are not flexible enough, they may become injured.
 A dancer’s pelvis may become rotated or shifted causing pain and difficulty achieving full range of movement.
 Physiotherapy for dancers involves improving muscle strength and coordination, muscle balance exercises, balance (proprioceptive) work, deep tissue massage, myofascial release, joint mobilisations and muscle energy techniques.
+Dancers usually recover quickly as they are very body aware and learn to move in a different, pain-free way faster than the average person.
 If you are a dancer with injuries, book an appointment with e-physiotherapy Edinburgh

 De Quervain’s is an overuse injury of tendons of the thumb, specifically the extensor pollicis brevis and abductor pollicis longus.

 There is usually pain with grasping and when moving the thumb away from the rest of the hand.
-It responds well to deep tissue massage, dry needling and altering activities that aggravate the pain.
+It is common in nursing mothers from holding the head of their child for extended periods of time.
+It responds well to ultrasound, deep tissue massage, dry needling and altering activities that aggravate the pain.
 There may be stiffness in joints underneath the tendons that need to be mobilised to help prevent a recurrence of the symptoms.
 If you need treatment for thumb pain, book an appointment with e-physiotherapy Edinburgh.

 Frozen shoulders generally occur between the ages of 40 and 60.
 The cause is not known but the capsule that surrounds the shoulder joint becomes inflamed, painful and gradually gets tighter.
 This stiffens the shoulder, hence reducing movement.
 As the condition continues, it becomes less painful, but the shoulder remains very stiff.
 It is thought that the stiffness eventually reduces, but this may take more than a year.
-Cortisone injections can help with the pain and stiffness but do not usually completely resolve the problem.
-There are also operative procedures to loosen the shoulder joint capsule, which help regain normal movement.
-Physiotherapy after these procedures helps to improve joint range and strength.
+Cortisone injections can help with the pain and stiffness in the earlier stages of frozen shoulder progression, called the freezing phase.
+Often do no completely resolve the problem.
+There are also operative procedures such as hydrodilatation/hydraulic arthrographic capsular distension/distension arthrography to loosen the shoulder joint capsule, which are more effective than a cortisone injection.
+Physiotherapy after these procedures is essential to improve joint range and strength.
 If you have a frozen shoulder, physiotherapy may not help without an injection or surgery, unless it has already moved from the painful and stiff stage and has started to loosen.
 If you are unsure if you have a frozen shoulder or not, book an appointment with e-physiotherapy Edinburgh.

 Tension headaches are the most common type of headache.
 If you are getting frequent headaches, see you GP to investigate for more serious causes of your headache before seeking physiotherapy treatment.
 If there are no serious causes of your headache then physiotherapy often helps.
 Tightness in the neck muscles, especially those that attach to the base of the back of the skull (occiput) or those muscles in the front of the neck (sternocliedomastoid muscle), can cause headaches.
 Reduced movement in the cranial sutures (the joints between the bones of your skull) can also cause headaches.
 Physiotherapy treatment will usually involve a combination of joint mobilisations, myofascial release, postural exercises, relaxation, and cranial suture release.
 If you are having probles with headaches, book an appointment with e-physiotherapy Edinburgh.